Albany is Going Green

 |Residential with CARE, FERA or Medical Baseline||Bright Choice||Bright Choice||Choose Renewable 100|

-EBCE also offers their Bright Choice service, which is priced 1% below PG&E rates and is 5% more renewable energy than PG&E’s power.
+EBCE also offers their Bright Choice service, which is priced 3% below PG&E rates.
 Customers who prefer to power their home or business with Bright Choice are welcome to do so, by clicking on Choose Bright Choice below.
-Take action by December 22 if you prefer to avoid automatic enrollment in Renewable 100.
 Customers who are on CARE, FERA, and/or Medical Baseline programs will default to Bright Choice service automatically, but can still choose Renewable 100.
 Customers can change their EBCE service or return to PG&E service anytime.

-EBCE and the City of Albany will send notices in December and January to your PG&E billing address, and an email to customers who have an email address on file with PG&E, containing information about this service transition.
+EBCE and the City of Albany sent notices in December 2021 and January 2022 to your PG&E billing address, and an email to customers who have an email address on file with PG&E, containing information about this service transition.
 To learn more about your electric service choices, please visit ebce.org/compare-plans-residential/ or ebce.org/compare-plans-business/ or contact EBCE’s call center at 1-833-699-EBCE (3223) during business hours (9 am - 5 pm on weekdays).

-EBCE will be hosting a series of webinars to review the basics about our service, and to answer any questions you have.
+EBCE hosted a series of webinars to review the basics about our service, and answered any questions.
+These webinars were recorded.

 East Bay Community Energy (EBCE) has been Albany's power supplier providing cleaner, greener, and more affordable choices for electricity since 2018.
 EBCE is a Community Choice Energy program, also known as Community Choice Aggregation, which allows public agencies to purchase electricity on behalf of their community members, instead of relying on PG&E to both procure and deliver energy.
 EBCE provides Albany with more local control over our sources of energy as well as resilience and efficiency programs.
 EBCE's Board includes one elected official from each member city, and Albany's appointee is City Council Member Aaron Tiedemann.